dbsteward/dbsteward-go/docs/FUTURE.md

-# Thoughts for the Future
+# Thoughts for the future

 ## General Architecture